theborakompanioni/azure-docs.de-de/articles/resource-manager-keyvault-parameter.md

 <properties
-   pageTitle="Verwenden eines geheimen Schlüssels aus einem Schlüsseltresor mit Resource Manager-Vorlage | Microsoft Azure" description="Informationen zum Übergeben eines geheimen Schlüssels aus einem Schlüsseltresor als Parameter während der Bereitstellung." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Key Vault secret with Resource Manager template | Microsoft Azure" description="Shows how to pass a secret from a key vault as a parameter during deployment." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"